 - fast heartbeat

-Egg allergy is the most common food allergy in children, as well as the most likely to resolve prior to school age.
-Nearly all allergic reactions due to eggs occur in those kids with infantile eczema.
+Egg allergies are the most common food allergy in children, as well as the most likely to resolve prior to school age.
+Nearly all allergic reactions due to eggs occur in children with infantile eczema.

-Egg allergies usually appear at a very early age, with the severest reactions occurring between six and 15 months.
+Egg allergies usually appear at a very early age, with the severest reactions occurring between 6 and 15 months.

-Coming up with something kids can eat that doesn't contain eggs can be a daunting task for parents.
+Coming up with something kids can eat that doesn’t contain eggs can be a daunting task for parents.
 Eggs are almost always found in breads, pasta, cereals, pastries, cookies, and cakes.
-"Shiny" breads such as bagels and pretzels almost always contain eggs as well.
+Shiny breads such as bagels and pretzels almost always contain eggs as well.
+They are brushed with an egg wash before baking to give them a sheen.
 Eggs often show up in candies, cream fillings, salad dressings, and beverages such as root beer.
-Also, any fried restaurant food (including french fries) that was used to cook egg-battered foods may trigger an allergic reaction.?
+Many fried restaurant foods (including french fries) use egg to get the fried batter to stick.
+This too can cause an allergic reaction.

 Foods that may or may not contain eggs include macaroni, marshmallows, and noodles, among others.
-Parents should consult the manufacturer of these products to be sure.
+Parents should consult the ingredient label or manufacturer of these products to be sure.

-Also, any food that includes the words "emulsifier," "binder," or "coagulant," or any ingredients that begin with the word "ova" or "ova" on the label, will contain eggs.
+Any food that includes the words emulsifier, binder, coagulant, or any ingredients that begin with ova will contain eggs.

 Other ingredients to watch out for include: